Retirement Planning for Physicians

 If you are employed, be sure to take advantage of the retirement plan programs that might be available to you, such as 401(k), profit-sharing, cash balance, and defined benefit plans, as soon as possible.

-The short answer: as soon as possible.
+Start retirement planning as soon as possible.
 You don’t need to wait until you have a large chunk of cash to spare.
 Contributing even a small amount to your retirement plan can be beneficial.
 Some monies are better than no monies.

 Get started today.